-The recent ban of Personal Mobility Devices on footpaths had an immediate and serious impact on food delivery riders who used PMDs to fulfil orders and make a living.
+The ban of Personal Mobility Devices on footpaths had an immediate and serious impact on food delivery riders who used PMDs to fulfil orders and make a living.
 While some have accepted grants to trade in their PMDs and receive grants to switch to alternative modes of transport like power-assisted bicycles or bicycles, others have begun to seriously consider getting a motorcycle license.

 In many countries, motorcycles are an important part of people’s lives, providing fast, cost-efficient travel between places for work and leisure.
-In Singapore, motorcycles can not only replace PMDs for last-mile transport connectivity, they can also enhance the capabilities of riders, allowing them to take on more jobs, such as courier services.
+In Singapore, motorcycles can not only replace PMDs for last-mile transport connectivity, but they can also enhance the capabilities of riders, allowing them to take on more jobs, such as courier services.

 Whether you plan to buy a motorcycle, rent one for work, or just want to learn a new skill, here’s how much this will cost you.

 Requirements For Getting A Motorcycle License In Singapore

 In Singapore, policies around motor vehicle licensing come under the purview of the Land Transport Authority (LTA), though testing and administration of licenses is done by the Traffic Police.

 You have to be 18 years of age and above to enrol into a licensed training school and earn your motorcycle license.
 Unlike motor car licenses, there are no private motorcycle instructors from whom you can take riding lessons with.

 There are 3 different types of licenses for motorcycles, segmented by the engine capacity of the vehicle:

 Class 2B: Licensed to ride motorcycles with engine capacity of 200 cc and below.

 Class 2A: Licensed to ride motorcycles with engine capacity between 201 cc and 400 cc.
 Riders must hold the Class 2B licence for at least 1 year before obtaining the Class 2A licence.